AlexanderBanar/job4j_chat/readme.md

 is caught at class level (of each controller) with response status modification to HTTP 400 (as by default there will be HTTP 500) as well as body modification.

+Docker <br />
+The app is already "dockerized" having Dockerfile and docker-compose.yml to run the app and database in containers.
+You need to have Docker installed on your machine.
+Follow these steps to run the app: <br />
+1. clone the project (using "git clone http..." command) <br />
+2. build the jar file of the project by "mvn install" command in the project's folder <br />
+3. once the jar is build now you may build the docker image of the application by "docker build -t chat ." command <br />
+4. run the command "docker-compose up" to run the application <br />
+5. now the app should be running at your localhost:80 port <br />
+6. to shut down the app simply run the command "docker-compose down" <br />